Do You Know the Difference Between a Heart Attack and Cardiac Arrest?

 Fortunately, you do not have to distinguish between cardiac arrest or a heart attack to provide assistance.
 Calling 911 should always be your first move when you notice these serious symptoms.

 Starting intervention before professional help arrives can often be the difference between an emergency and a tragedy.
 CPR CHICKS are committed to giving you the training you need to feel confident in administering CPR or utilizing an AED should the need arise.
 Call us today to book a class…You got this!

 Empower yourself!
 Learn CPR…there’s an 88% chance the life you save is someone you know and love.
 We provide CPR classes in San Diego for working professional as well as family and friends.

 - We come to your Location for Group Classes

 Call Now: (619)942-2000

 CPR Chicks Company Info - CPR Classes in San Diego County, Los Angeles and Orange County

-Founded by 2 dynamic professional women committed to teaching CPR classes in San Diego and life saving skills while having fun doing it!
+Founded by 2 dynamic professional women committed to empowering students with life-saving skills while having fun doing it!
 We understand the demands of everyday life and strive to make our classes convenient and easy to learn.
 We will come to you in your office, organization, church or home with our training tools and know how.
 Our class curriculum conforms to current AHA guidelines.
-We guarantee you will leave our class confident with the skills necessary to effectively administer CPR for first aid to babies or adults.
+We guarantee you will leave our class confident with the skills necessary to effectively administer CPR, AED, and Choking Relief techniques for adult, child, and infant.

 Call or email us to schedule your group CPR class.